-- Psalm 119:35, “Direct me in the path of your commands, for there I find delight.”
+- Pray Psalm 119:35: “Direct me in the path of your commands, for there I find delight.”

-- John 16:13, “When the Spirit of truth comes, he will guide you into all the truth.“
+- Pray John 16:13: “When the Spirit of truth comes, he will guide you into all the truth.”

 Pray for illumination and help.
 God will answer!

 7. Find resources to help.

-Scripture Memory?
-There’s an App for that!
+Scripture memory?
+There’s a mobile app for that!
 There are many websites and programs that can help you memorize Scriptures by providing plans and tools for your aid.
-Popular ones include MemVerse, RememberMe, and MobilizeFaith.
+Popular ones include MemVerse, RememberMe, Fighter Verses, and MobilizeFaith.

 8. Put Scripture to song.

-Chances are you know the ABC’s because of the Alphabet song, or you know the major music scale (Do-Re-Mi…) because of The Sound of Music.
-Getting a song stuck in your head is another proof that music is a powerful tool to help memorization.
+Chances are you know the ABC’s because of the alphabet song, or you know the major music scale (Do-Re-Mi…) because of The Sound of Music.
+Getting a song stuck in your head is proof that music is a powerful tool to help memorization.
 That is why putting the Bible to song or listening to music filled with biblical lyrics is a useful way to internalize the Word of God.

 9. Always be on the lookout.

-During your normal study of Scripture or while you are listening to a sermon, be on the lookout for good verses to memorize.
-Having fresh Scriptures to meditate on will deepen your understanding of God and knowledge of Scripture.
+During your normal study of Scripture, or while you are listening to a sermon, be on the lookout for good verses to memorize.
+Having fresh scriptures to meditate on will deepen your understanding of God and knowledge of his Word.

 10. Read Scripture out loud or write it down.

 - Before you set to memorize a verse, read the passage the verse is from to make sure you know what it means in context.

 - Don’t forget to memorize the reference!
 This helps in your own personal study and for sharing with others.

 - Think about how you can apply the verse to your life, and then pray for God’s help in applying it.

 - Use it or lose it!
 If you don’t keep Scripture fresh in your mind, it may be easy to lose!
-Plan to review what you memorize from time to time to keep God’s Word fresh in your life.
+Plan to review what you memorize from time to time to keep God’s Word fresh.

 What helps you with verse memorization?